yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 The `\` is used because it looks like `λ` and is ASCII.

-If you are not used to functional programming your brain should start to heat up.
+If you are not used to functional programming your brain should be starting to heat up.
 It is time to make a real application.

 <a href="code/01_basic/10_Introduction/22_very_basic.lhs" class="cut">01_basic/10_Introduction/<strong>22_very_basic.lhs</strong> </a>